 can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
 A plague might affect only Constructs

-, or sweep through a Halfling
+, or sweep through a halfling

-neighborhood but leave Other Races
+neighborhood but leave other races

-untouched.
-What matters is the story you want to tell.
+matters is the story you want to tell.

 here illustrate the variety of ways disease can work in the game.
 Feel free to alter the saving throw DCs, incubation times, symptoms, and other Characteristics